fmatthew5876/stdcxx-align/proposal/draft.md

 drivers, compression routines, encryption, and binary IO.

 The operations `is_aligned()`, `align_up()`, and `align_down()`
-are commonly reimplemented over and over again as macros in C and/or inline template functions in C++.
+are commonly re-implemented over and over again as macros in C and/or inline template functions in C++.

 We propose to standardize these 3 simple mnemonics for the following